heartcombo/has_scope/README.md

 For example, if a boolean `:active` scope has been applied, `current_scopes` will return `{ active: true }`.

+## Supported Ruby / Rails versions

+We intend to maintain support for all Ruby / Rails versions that haven't reached end-of-life.

+For more information about specific versions please check [Ruby](https://www.ruby-lang.org/en/downloads/branches/) and [Rails](https://guides.rubyonrails.org/maintenance_policy.html) maintenance policies, and our test matrix.

 ## Bugs and Feedback

 If you discover any bugs or want to drop a line, feel free to create an issue on GitHub.